 Three incidences have occurred which have introduced abnormally high levels of dioxin or dioxin-like congeners to humans.
 The explosion at a trichlorophenol-manufacturing plant in Seveso, Italy distributed TCDD across a large area of the country-side, whilst rice-oil contaminated with heat-transfer PCBs (and dioxin-like contaminants) has been consumed by two groups, on separate occasions (one in Yusho, Japan and another in Yu-cheng, Taiwan).
 The only symptom which can unequivocally be related to all these exposures is the development of chloracne, a disfiguring skin condition, following each incident.
 Contaminated oil poisonings also produced eye-discharge, swelling of eyelids and visual disturbances.
-The Babies born up to 3 years after maternal exposure (so-called "Yusho-babies") were characteristically brown skinned, coloured gums and nails and (frequenty) produced eye-discharges.
+The Babies born up to 3 years after maternal exposure (so-called "Yusho-babies") were characteristically brown skinned, coloured gums and nails and (frequently) produced eye-discharges.
 Delays in intellectual development have been noted.
 It has been estimated that Yu-cheng patients consumed an average level of 0.06 mg/kg body weight/day total PCB and 0.0002 mg/kg/day of PCDF before the onset of symptoms after 3 months.
 When the oil was withdrawn after 6 months they had consumed 1 gm total PCB containing 3.8 mg PCDF.
-Taiwanese patients consumed 10 times as much contaminated oil as the Japanese patients (because of later withdrawal); however since PCB/PCDF concentration in the Japanese oil was 10 times that consumed in Taiwan, patients from both countries consumed and these-fold excess in women.
+Taiwanese patients consumed 10 times as much contaminated oil as the Japanese patients (because of later withdrawal); however since PCB/PCDF concentration in the Japanese oil was 10 times that consumed in Taiwan, patients from both countries consumed and the sense in a durit of PCBs.
+Preliminary data from the Yusho cohort suggests a six-fold excess in vomen.